suratkiade/risalah-saloqum/volumes/T1-ontology/README.md

 - Year: 2025
 - License: CC BY 4.0 (SPDX: CC-BY-4.0)

+## Semantic field of The Cohesive Tetrad
+*The Cohesive Tetrad* (TCT) is an epistemic-ethical architecture for **truth governance**.
+Its point of departure is straightforward: institutions, technologies, and communities operate with different idioms of “truth”, yet the human subject remains answerable to a binding measure that cannot be reduced to power, appetite, or efficiency.
+TCT therefore rejects any single-register sovereignty of truth, whether procedural, technocratic, affective, or merely private.
+It establishes a coordinated system of **four interdependent languages of truth** whose roles are non-substitutable, mutually corrective, and jointly accountable.

+The four languages are canonically ordered as **Saloqum**: **Sabda, Logic, Qualia, Mistika**.
+This order is constitutive within TCT and must not be treated as interchangeable.

+- **Sabda (Revelatory Word, the authoritative source of norm and telos)**
+  Sabda (Revelatory Word, the authoritative source of norm and telos) names the highest register of binding normativity within TCT.
+It designates authoritative norm-giving utterance and disclosure that sets direction, limits, and ends for human life, establishing what counts as legitimate obligation and final purpose.
+Within the TCT hierarchy, Sabda functions as the apex criterion of normative weight, constraining downstream reasoning, experience-claims, inward disciplines, and governance design.

+- **Logic**
+  Logic is the disciplined order of inference that clarifies definitions, structures propositions, and regulates consequence so that judgments can be examined, corrected, and made answerable across time, disciplines, and traditions.
+It secures validity and coherence in reasoning, while remaining bounded by the normative horizon set by Sabda and oriented toward accountable action.

+- **Qualia**
+  Qualia denotes the phenomenal and lived dimension of truth in experience: how claims, policies, power, and institutional arrangements are undergone by persons, communities, and ecosystems as felt realities.
+It captures what descriptive models may refer to but cannot replace, namely the first-person and situated texture through which governance is actually borne and suffered.

+- **Mistika**
+  Mistika is a normative and transformative discipline of inner formation concerning intention, consciousness, and the inward orientation of the subject.
+It names the work of purification and calibration of desire, perception, and motive so that the subject does not mistake projection for insight, and does not treat inwardness as a license but as a field of accountable discipline before what is ultimately real.

+These four languages are coordinated within **Akal** as an integrative inner faculty and are tested in history on the surface of **Akhlak**.

+- **Akal (integrative inner faculty)**
+  Akal is the integrative inner faculty that aligns normative orientation (Sabda), inferential order (Logic), lived experience (Qualia), and inward discipline (Mistika) into judgments and decisions that remain answerable.

+- **Akhlak (Virtue Ethics / Character; verification surface)**
+  Akhlak is the relatively stable configuration of dispositions and governance practices that repeatedly yield trustworthy, just, honest, compassionate, and dignifying action.
+Within TCT, Akhlak functions as the observable verification surface where Sabda, Logic, Qualia, and Mistika leave their trace across time and context.
+Akhlak does not manufacture truth; it discloses whether truth has in fact bound a life, an institution, or a civilization.

+The semantic definitions stored in this repository, especially in `semantic-defs/TCT_Canonical-Semantic-Definitions_ID-EN_v1.0.*`, are the **binding canonical reference** for all uses of TCT terminology in manuscripts, datasets, and AI systems.
+Any divergence must be declared explicitly as external use and carries no authority for interpreting the canonical system.

 ## Abstract (ID) — Tetralogy 1 (Ontology)
 **TL;DR:** Risalah ini menafsir krisis post-truth sebagai pemutusan "alamat penagihan", yakni klaim dan keputusan yang beredar tanpa penanggung yang dapat ditagih di hadapan Mizan.
 Ia memulihkan hierarki ukuran dengan menolak kudeta Logic, metrik, dan algoritma sebagai otoritas normatif, serta menegaskan bahwa kebenaran mengikat hanya sejauh terbukti dan terjelma dalam Akhlak.